Sanity Embeddings: Vector Search for CMS

 Personalized Content Delivery

-Embeddings enable advanced personalization by matching user intent and context against content vectors in real-time.
-According to Sanity's AI guide, this approach generalizes to new content and contexts automatically, unlike rule-based personalization that requires explicit if/then logic for every scenario.
+Embeddings enable advanced personalization by matching user intent and context against content vectors in real time.
+This approach generalizes to new content and contexts automatically, unlike rule-based personalization that requires explicit logic for every scenario.

-Account-based marketing particularly benefits from vector search capabilities, where content delivery must adapt to company size, industry vertical, technology stack and role-based requirements without manually programming rules for every permutation.
-This approach eliminates the content editor workload of manually defining personalization rules that cannot scale in enterprise environments.
+Account-based marketing (ABM) particularly benefits from this capability, where content delivery must adapt to company size, industry vertical, technology stack and buyer role without programming rules for every permutation.

 Developer Portal Enhancement

 Developer documentation requires specialized search that understands code concepts and technical terminology.
-According to technical implementation guides, the vector search toolkit for documentation provides GitHub Actions for automated content ingestion, Edge Functions for sub-100ms query processing at global scale and vector similarity search across documentation pages, code snippets and API references.
-This enables developers to find code examples and integration guides based on conceptual understanding rather than string matching.
+Hybrid GROQ queries combining keyword matching with semantic similarity allow developers to find code examples and integration guides based on conceptual understanding rather than string matching.

 Content Gap Analysis

 Beyond retrieval, embeddings enable analytical use cases.
-Content teams can identify semantic gaps in coverage, detect duplicate content through clustering and analyze distribution across topic areas.
-This provides objective data for content modeling audit and strategy refinement.
+Content teams can identify semantic gaps in coverage, detect duplicate content through clustering and analyze distribution across topic areas, providing objective data for content modeling audits and strategy refinement.

 Multilingual Discovery

-Modern embedding models enable cross-language semantic search without translation at query time.
-According to the NearForm case study, embedding models like OpenAI's text-embedding models map multiple languages into a shared semantic space, enabling queries in one language to return relevant content in other languages.
+Modern embedding models map multiple languages into a shared semantic space, enabling queries in one language to return relevant content in other languages without translation at query time.

 Implementation Considerations